paigealfred/Splunk-to-Elastic-Pipeline-via-Cribl-Stream/README.md

 ---

-### Step 8 – Pipeline Field Mapping (Simple Preview)
+### Step 8 – Pipeline Field Mapping (Simple Preview - IN View)
 Built out the Eval function within the `splunk_to_elastic` pipeline, mapping Splunk native fields to ECS-compliant equivalents.
-The Simple Preview panel confirmed field transformations were applying correctly against the captured sample data, showing 20 mapped fields including `host.name`, `event.dataset`, `source.ip`, `event.action`, and `process.name`.
+The Simple Preview IN panel confirmed 20 fields were being received from the Splunk TCP source before transformation, providing the baseline for field mapping validation.

 ![08-cribl-pipeline-field-mapping-preview](08-cribl-pipeline-field-mapping-preview.png)

 ---

 ### Step 9 – Pipeline ECS Field Mapping Output Validated
-Expanded the pipeline preview to the OUT view, confirming all 33 output fields were present and correctly mapped.
+Switched to the OUT view confirming all 33 output fields were present and correctly mapped.
 Key ECS fields including `cribl_pipe: splunk_to_elastic`, `event.dataset`, `host.name`, `labels.group`, `metric_name`, and `log.file.path` were all visible and populated, validating the normalization logic before deployment.

 ![09-cribl-pipeline-ecs-field-mapping-out](09-cribl-pipeline-ecs-field-mapping-out.png)